 The girls were very excited on the plane and couldn’t help but list all the things they wanted to do.

-We have a ton of content to come on our time in Hawaii, so be patient while we get it all written!
+We have a ton of content to come on our vacation in Hawaii, so be patient while we get it all written!
 It’s been a crazy few weeks getting settled into our new US life.

 We flew as guests of Hawaiian airlines into LA, which was a great way to transition from that Aloha spirit into LA.
 I loved how we had already cleared immigration in Hawaii so breezed through customs in LA for the first time ever.

 Hawaiian airlines are definitely my favorite US airline.